 I feel like between finally seeing Taylor Swift live, screaming lyrics that I’ve grown up listening to that have helped me, and having someone next to me that means the world to me was an incredibly healing experience.
 For people that don’t really understand the healing powers of music and what it means to some people will think that’s dramatic, and that’s okay.
 I mean I know I can be dramatic, but I also know that I mean that with my entire being and others feel the same way.

-We’ve all been through horrible times in our lives.
-We’ve lost ourselves.
+We’ve all been through horrible times in our lives, and lost ourselves.
 We’ve lost people we thought would be in our lives forever.
-We feel broken and like a mess.
-We start to find our footing again.
+We feel broken and like a mess and we start to find our footing again.
 We find the people that feel like home and want the best for us.
 We make mistakes.
-We hurt.
-We love.
-We are human, and this is life.
+We hurt and love.
+We are human.
+This is life.

 This post was a lot, but I’ve had all these random thoughts stuck in my head for months that I finally wanted to get out.
 I was inspired by my friend, Carina, with her blog post and YouTube video to write this post.
 So, go check her posts out because they’re really good and some of my all-time favorites of hers!